-The Office of Institutional Research is responsible for collecting, analyzing, and disseminating institutional data to the Louisiana College community to support its' strategic planning, policy-making, and ongoing institution-wide evaluation processes.
+The Office of Institutional Research is responsible for collecting, analyzing, and disseminating institutional data to the Louisiana Christian University community to support its' strategic planning, policy-making, and ongoing institution-wide evaluation processes.

-The Office of Institutional Effectiveness is dedicated to providing leadership to the planning, implementation, administration, and evaluation of Louisiana College’s ongoing institutional effectiveness program.
+The Office of Institutional Effectiveness is dedicated to providing leadership to the planning, implementation, administration, and evaluation of Louisiana Christian University’s ongoing institutional effectiveness program.

 Students may request clarification of these policies from their academic advisors should a need arise.
 Persons affiliated with the area of Academic Affairs are listed below: